syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-baremetal/02-management-cluster.md

 ---
-title: Management cluster setup for baremetal
+title: Management cluster setup for bare metal
-metatitle: Baremetal Cluster Setup Using Cluster API Management Infrastructure for Hetzner
+metatitle: Configure Your Management Cluster for Handling Hetzner Bare Metal Servers
 sidebar: Management cluster setup for baremetal
-description: Learn how to manage a Hetzner BareMetal server in your Kubernetes cluster efficiently without compromising control over the physical infrastructure.
+description: Learn how to provision a management cluster ready to manage bare metal servers.
 ---

 ## Creating a bootstrap cluster